DanielFang71/HMM-POS-Tagger/README.md

 # HMM-POS-Tagger(NLP)
-A hmm pos tagger from a course project at University of Toronto.
+A hmm pos tagger using Viterbi algorithm.
+From a course project at University of Toronto.